 - Parents are strongly advised to take an active interest in their child’s homework and to sign their homework journal each night (ensuring that it is done).

 - It is the policy of the school to assign:

-- oral and written homework on Monday, Tuesday Wednesday and Thursday nights for 3rd -6th
+- oral and written homework on Monday, Tuesday and Wednesday nights for 1st -6th

-- oral homework only for 1st and 2nd classes on Thursday night.
+- oral/wellbeing homework only for all classes on Thursday night.